Cost of LivingUpdated May 2026

 What's the most common mistake people make with cost of living in Durango?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Durango where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Durango where prices are already elevated.

 What factors affect cost of living costs in Durango?